KentaroSmith/liri-node-app/README.md

    1.
 2. Clone this repository
 3. Install the Node Packages
-   3. Use the command '<npm install>' in bash to ensure that the app has everything it needs to work
+   3. Use the command 'npm install' in bash to ensure that the app has everything it needs to work

 ### Product Demo:
+#### LIRI has four commands:
+>concert-this
+>spotify-this-song
+>movie-this
+>do-what-it-says